contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 ## Field ID
 The *Field ID* is used to identify the field within a content type through the API. *Field ID's* have to be unique within a content type.

-The *Field ID* is automatically generated when creating a field name.
+The *Field ID* is automatically generated when creating a *Name* and sanitised for use as the *Field ID*.
 If you attempt to use a *Name* that is already in use then a number will be appended to the *Field ID*.

 > The *Field ID* is limited to 50 alphanumeric characters, symbols are not supported.